jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Algebraic curves.md

 ### Laurent series approximation

 Let $X$ be an algebraic curve.
-It turns out that this condition is sufficient to create [[Riemann surfaces and algebraic curves --- math-199DR/notes/Functions on Riemann surfaces#_definition _ meromorphic|meromorphic functions]] with desired behaviour at finitely many points on $X$.
+It turns out that this condition is sufficient to create [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces#_definition _ meromorphic|meromorphic functions]] with desired behaviour at finitely many points on $X$.
 Ultimately our goal is to create a meromorphic function with specified behaviour at finitely many points and possibly arbitrary behaviour everywhere else.

 The behaviour we want to specify is the tail of the Laurent series of the function.